jsvensson/octopress/source/_posts/2012-09-23-a-ruby-environment.markdown

 rbenv lets you easily switch between multiple versions of Ruby.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
 {% endblockquote %}

 That sounds more to my liking -- no moving parts where they aren't needed.
-Rather than overriding the `cd` command and automagically running code when switching to directories like RVM does, rbenv simply injects a few [shims][shims] and lets that override the Ruby version used.
+Rather than overriding the `cd` command and automagically running code when entering directories like RVM does, rbenv simply injects a few [shims][shims] and lets that override the Ruby version used.
 And all I need is that one fresh version.

 ## Installation ##